leo98gomez/DolphiniOS/Readme.md

 This a port of Dolphin for iOS.
 It will remain separate from the main source due to the amount of core changes needed to accommodate iOS until fully functional.

-Currently the core runs perfectly and can boot smaller games.
-Scrubbed games (<200MB) can also run.
+Currently Dolphin on iOS supports the PowerPC Interpreter with caching enabled and an OpenGL backend.
+Most games can be loaded and run between 5 and 30 fps.

-Only the Software Renderer and Interpretor work correctly so games are still extremely slow.
+Only devices with 2GB of ram have been tested (iPhone 6s, ect).
+Devices with 1GB may work but have not been tested.

 Installing DolphiniOS
 ------------------------
 Download the source and open the project file in the Build Directory.
+Set the